aerospike/aerospike-kubernetes-enterprise/helm/README.md

 | `confFilePath`                     | Custom aerospike.conf file path on helm client machine (To be used during the runtime, `helm install` .. etc)| `not defined`|
 | `featureKeyFilePath`               | Feature Key File (Enterprise License) file location on helm client machine (To be used during the runtime, `helm install` .. etc). | `not defined` |

-The namespace related configurations (`aerospikeNamespace`, `aerospikeNamespaceMemoryGB`, `aerospikeReplicationFactor` and `aerospikeDefaultTTL`) are intended for default single namespace configuration.
+Note that the namespace related configurations (`aerospikeNamespace`, `aerospikeNamespaceMemoryGB`, `aerospikeReplicationFactor` and `aerospikeDefaultTTL`) are intended for default single namespace configuration.

 If using multiple namespaces, these config items can be ignored and a separate `aerospike.conf` file or template with multiple namespace configuration can be used.